dokku/dokku/docs/deployment/builders/dockerfiles.md

 ### Building images with Docker Buildkit

-If your Dockerfile is using Docker engine's [buildkit](https://docs.docker.com/develop/develop-images/build_enhancements/) (not to be confused with buildpacks), then the `DOCKER_BUILDKIT=1` environment variable needs to be set.
+If your Dockerfile is using Docker engine's [buildkit](https://docs.docker.com/develop/develop-images/build_enhancements/) (not to be confused with buildpacks), then the `DOCKER_BUILDKIT=1` environment variable needs to be set (unless you're using Docker Engine v24 or higher, which [uses BuildKit by default](https://docs.docker.com/build/buildkit/#getting-started)).
 Additionally, complete build log output can be forced via `BUILDKIT_PROGRESS=plain`.
 Both of these environment variables can be set as follows:

 ```shell
 echo "export DOCKER_BUILDKIT=1" | sudo tee -a /etc/default/dokku